Xiaoming25565/GrooveMusic-UWP/ReadmeEn.md

 # Please note

 * User clinasama uploaded his GrooveMusicUwp installer in 2025 ([clinasama/GrooveMusicUWP-](https://github.com/clinasama/GrooveMusicUWP-)).
-That one is a coexistence build; this repository only removes updates and does not include other changes [...]
+That one is a coexistence build; this repository only removes updates and does not include other changes

-* I mistakenly added msix for the 18052 build.
+* I mistakenly added msix version for the Groove 18052 build.
 In fact, the package requires Windows.Desktop (x64) 10.0.14393.0 or newer (the original manifest A.......t.xaml states TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.14393.0" MaxVersionTested=...).

 # Downloads